 BPO Media’s chief analyst is Robert Palmer, whom we have already given the pseudonym #RockStarAnalyst on Twitter, much to his chagrin, although I personally think he is secretly delighted by the moniker.
 I will not stop using it.
 And now I can’t because it just intersected with our clients.
 Would you believe that Sharp wants to be the “irresistible” partner to the dealer?
 Doug Albregts could certainly have had no idea how unfair it was to unleash that word into my head, so join me in listening to Simply Irresistible while I recap.

 Doug Albregts is Sharp’s president and has been on the job there now for about three years.
-I had the opportunity to sit down with him one-on-one for an interview that will be in the January issue of The Imaging Channel and during that time I got the distinct impression of him as the modern CEO – one our industry really needs right now.
+I had the opportunity to sit down with him one-on-one for an interview in the January issue of The Imaging Channel and during that time I got the distinct impression of him as the modern CEO – one our industry really needs right now.
 He is part techie, part maverick and thoroughly engaging.
 His presentation at the conference combined personal stories, a dramatic reading and hard statistics, all with very little PowerPoint.
 The audience was enthralled and it was another great moment on stage at ECS.

-Doug Albregts is Simply Irresistible as he
+Doug Albregts is Simply Irresistible as he performs presents

 In an industry that hasn’t seen a lot of growth, Sharp’s operating income is showing triple digit percentage growth according to Albregts.
 He identified service as the Holy Grail for maintaining margins and pointed out that Sharp’s new cloud-based tool, MICAS, allows dealers to manage their mission critical service activities with precision.
 MICAS has been integrated into FORZA, which was a great tie-in for event co-hosts MWAi and their SAP solution.
 Albregts was able to symbolically summarize all the important themes of the conference – innovation, connectivity and simplified solutions – in a heartfelt and elegant presentation that really resonated with the audience.